opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ### Prerequisites

-  - **Pyenv** : Install `pyenv` and follow the instructions in the output of `pyenv init` to set up your shell and restart it before proceeding.
+  - **pyenv**: Install `pyenv` and follow the instructions in the output of `pyenv init` to set up your shell and restart it before proceeding.
-    For more details please refer to the [PyEnv installation instructions](https://github.com/pyenv/pyenv#installation).
+    For more details please refer to the [pyenv installation instructions](https://github.com/pyenv/pyenv#installation).

+    `pyenv` requires that the C compiler and development libraries be installed, so that the specified Python versions can be build from source.
+The installation instructions vary from platform to platform.

-    **Optional Step:** For Debian-based systems, install the following modules to continue with the next steps:
+    For Debian-based systems, install the following modules to continue with the next steps:
     ```
     sudo apt-get install -y make build-essential libssl-dev zlib1g-dev libbz2-dev \
     libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev \
     xz-utils tk-dev libffi-dev liblzma-dev git
+    ```

+    For Amazon Linux 2023, run the following command:
+    ```
+    sudo yum -y install gcc openssl-devel bzip2-devel libffi-devel ncurses-devel sqlite-devel readline-devel zlib-devel xz-devel
+    ```

+    On the Mac platform, XCode needs to be installed as well as some additional required libraries:
+    ```
+    xcode-select --install
+    brew install pyenv jq zlib xz
     ```

   - **JDK**: Although OSB is a Python application, it optionally builds and provisions OpenSearch clusters.
 JDK version 17 is used to build the current version of OpenSearch.
 Please refer to the [build setup requirements](https://github.com/opensearch-project/OpenSearch/blob/ca564fd04f5059cf9e3ce8aba442575afb3d99f1/DEVELOPER_GUIDE.md#install-prerequisites).